theypsilon/Update_All_MiSTer/README.md

 ### How to avoid executing remote code altogether

-If you're concerned about executing a build that the launcher fetches from the web, you can avoid this by manually installing the latest version of Update All's build.
-Just get [this file](https://github.com/theypsilon/Update_All_MiSTer/releases/latest/download/update_all.pyz) and save it to `/media/fat/Scripts/.config/update_all/update_all.pyz`.
-You can verify the file's integrity using the provided SHA256 checksum [here](https://github.com/theypsilon/Update_All_MiSTer/releases/latest/download/update_all.pyz.sha256).
-Then, you should do the same with Downloader, [as instructed here](https://github.com/MiSTer-devel/Downloader_MiSTer?tab=readme-ov-file#how-to-avoid-executing-remote-code-altogether).
+If you're concerned about executing a build that the launcher fetches from the web, you can avoid it by installing Update All in the following way:
+- First, manually install Downloader's build [as instructed here](https://github.com/MiSTer-devel/Downloader_MiSTer?tab=readme-ov-file#how-to-avoid-executing-remote-code-altogether).
+- Then follow the [Alternative Installation (via Downloader)](#alternative-installation-via-downloader) section.

 If not done manually, the launcher will automatically install that build on its first run.
 This auto-installation occurs only once and is designed to be secure.